MDMA Harm Reduction: Clinical Protocols, Purity, and Practical Safety Guidelines

 Clinical Use and Dosage Protocols

 In clinical settings, MDMA is administered under controlled conditions with medical supervision.
-Studies have shown its efficacy in treating PTSD, anxiety, and alcohol addiction (Santaclara, 2022).
-The typical protocol involves:
+Studies have shown its efficacy in treating PTSD, anxiety, and alcohol addiction (Santaclara, 2022; Mithoefer et al., 2011).
+The typical MAPS protocol involves:

-MDMA acts primarily by increasing serotonin, dopamine, and norepinephrine levels, and elevates oxytocin and vasopressin—hormones associated with bonding and emotional regulation (Santaclara, 2022).
+MDMA acts primarily by increasing serotonin, dopamine, and norepinephrine levels, and elevates oxytocin and vasopressin—hormones associated with bonding and emotional regulation (Carhart-Harris et al., 2014).
 Overuse or high doses can lead to serotonin syndrome, neurotoxicity, or cardiovascular stress.

 Purity and Form: Crystals vs. Pills